Arduino® Robotics Workshop 1 - Basic Input/Output & Control

 - Be able to construct their own Arduino-compatible controller board using discrete components.

-- Understand the basics of the AVR® microcontroller, and how to wire it up.
+- Understand the basics of the AVR® microcontroller used in the UNO, and how to wire it up.

 - Be able to interface with the robot motors and sensors using standard Arduino libraries.